Codecademy/docs/content/cybersecurity/concepts/cyber-attack/terms/cross-site-scripting/cross-site-scripting.md

 1. Stored/Persistent XSS: The attacker attempts to inject malicious scripts into a web server or database.
 These scripts are then delivered to victims when they access specific pages on the website.
 2. Reflected/Non-Persistent XSS: The attacker attempts to have the user click on a malicious link, masqueraded as a legitimate link, from the website's error message, search result, or phishing email.
-3. Document Object Model (DOM) Based XSS: With DOM-based XSS, the attacker attempts to exploit the victim's web browser by attacking the DOM, usually through the URL.
+3. Document Object Model (DOM) Based XSS: Involves manipulating the Document Object Model (DOM) of a web page to execute malicious scripts in the victim's browser.
+This can occur through various user interactions and events, not limited to the URL alone.
 This attack is also known as client-side XSS.

 ## Risks